 Keep and Organize Financial Records

 Another simple hack that will guarantee that you are on top of your business taxes is by keeping a copy of your financial records and organizing them accordingly.
 In doing so, there is a great chance for you to generate an accurate income tax return for your business.
 Come to think of it, if your financial records are inadequate, then you may miss out on significant tax deductions or worse, open up your business for the probability of a tax audit.
+Luckily, these misfortunes can be easily avoided with the help of an OCR API, which significantly reduces the time and money spent entering financial records into your system manually.

 Classify your Business Properly